 Time and again, malfunctions in heating, ventilation, air-conditioning and refrigeration technology systems interrupt working processes and increase maintenance costs.
 Predictive maintenance, which is a data-based maintenance strategy for predicting system malfunctions, can be an effective solution to this.
 To illustrate the benefits of using a sensor-based solution, Infineon has collaborated with Klika Tech and AWS to develop a sensor-based evaluation kit.
 It enables the straightforward evaluation of condition monitoring and predictive maintenance.
 Using a range of sensors, paired with microcontrollers, embedded security, and software, it is possible to monitor various parameters of vital components such as compressors, motors, and fans in real time, so that any potential anomalies can be detected immediately.
 If this is the case, the respective maintenance technicians can be informed in good time – before a malfunction – to address the problem, e.g. by replacing a wearing part or cleaning an air filter.

 Infineon’s broad range of XENSIV™ sensors can be deployed to monitor everything from single components of production machinery to an entire smart building ecosystem.
 Typical use cases include HVAC equipment where XENSIV sensors monitor current, vibration, and airflow in motors, compressors, and fans.
 These sensors can be combined with FreeRTOS-certified XMC™ microcontrollers and OPTIGA™ security solutions so the data collected can be processed and analyzed to enable advanced IoT features such as predictive maintenance.
-Thanks to our Semper™ NOR Flash Memory Family all collected data can be reliably and safely stored.
+Using our differentiated memory solutions including SEMPERTM NOR Flash and EXCELONTM F-RAM to reliably and safely store collected data for such analysis, overall system health and safety can be monitored.

 Across the globe, leading manufacturers and suppliers of smart home devices are collaborating to develop a global standard for the smart home.
 The working group "Connected Home over IP" from Zigbee Alliance wants to increase the compatibility and the security of smart home products and simplify their use.
 This is because aspects such as secure and easy installation and control of smart home solutions are becoming important criteria for consumers when making their purchasing decision.